 As new executors, many people ask the basic question, “What is probate?”
 The entire process can be a bit of a mystery to new executors, so we’ve attempted to simplify the process below.

 In its simplest definition, probate is the process of closing a deceased person’s estate.
 When a person dies, they leave behind debts to be paid and assets to be distributed.
 If a person dies with a will, the will can leave instructions on how this is to be done.
 If a person dies without a will, state law will list exactly how to distribute the assets.
 The person named in the will to take care of these tasks is called an executor.
+He or she is responsible for the completion of 100+ steps as executor, and managing the probate process is the most complex in most estates.
+If you’d like to see the 100+ steps involved in settling the estate you’re settling, you can do so by answering a simple set of questions.
+You can view your plan at no cost.

 When a person dies, their will is filed with the probate court, which is the court that makes sure the deceased assets are distributed following state law.
 Once the will is filed, the executor will receive instructions from the court on the overarching things that must be done to finish the tasks, such as identifying and protecting assets in the estate.
 Managing the probate process is just one part of the 100+ step executor process that you can effectively manage by creating and using your custom executor plan on Executor.org.
+We will create your free custom plan and let you view it at no cost based on your answers to a simple set of questions, so take a (free) look at your duties to become a more informed executor.

 Overall, the process can take more than nine months.
 During probate, the will’s validity will be checked; property and assets will be distributed; bills, taxes and other debts will be paid; and finally, the judge will declare the estate closed when there is nothing left to be done.